arun-r-007/Motor_Insurance_Full-stack/README.md

 ---

-# Motor Insurance Management System
+# Motor Insurance Management Syste

 This Motor Insurance Management System is a full-stack web application that handles vehicle insurance tasks such as obtaining new policies, filing claims, and renewing existing policies.
 The system leverages secure OTP-based authentication for user validation and uses Tesseract-OCR for vehicle number image comparison to ensure data integrity.